Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

-Stage IV: Cancer cells have traveled to distant organs such as the lungs and liver.
+Stage IV: Cancer cells have spread to distant parts of the lining of the abdomen (called the peritoneum), distant lymph nodes, or organs such as the lungs and liver.

 Copyright © 2017 Baylor Scott & White Health.
 All Rights Reserved. |

 3500 Gaston Ave., Dallas, TX 75246-2017 | 1.800.4BAYLOR